syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

-> Note: The saved test is opened with its name and the complete path as the name of the window.
+N> The saved test is opened with its name and the complete path as the name of the window.
 By default, Expert View of the Test is opened.

 #### Tables for Properties and Methods